-&lt;sup>22 As the targeted transmission lines are the existing transmission lines and therefore; as per NTDC policy not construction is allowed within the corridor of these existing transmission lines.
+&lt;sup>23 23 As the targeted transmission lines are the existing transmission lines and therefore; as per NTDC policy not construction is allowed within the corridor of these existing transmission lines.

-&lt;sup>23 This project is approximately at a distance of 3-5km from the existing TL corridor.
+&lt;sup>24 This project is approximately at a distance of 3-5km from the existing TL corridor.
 This project is funded by World Bank and a full-fledged ESIA as well as ESMP is prepared in line with the World Bank OPs and IFC performance Standards.
 For mitigating any impact of the project on Indus River Dolphin, Surface Water resources and Important Bird Areas, an Indus Dolphin Management Plan as well as other relevant Environmental Code of Practices (ECoPs) are prepared and are part of the ESMP to be implemented by the Irrigation Department Government of Sindh.

-strengthening and capacity of resource agencies, such as WWF, forest and fisheries departments to meet expectations of integrated resource management.
+Risk of Potential Impacts Recommended Best Practices and Risk Analysis 1.
+Biodiversity There may be anticipated intrusion in to natural habitat of Indus Dolphin as well as Fish/aquatic fauna along the Indus River and exploitation of flora and fauna.
+Left bank canals are expected to increase turbidity level.
+The works on the section of TL aligning close to the Guddu Barrage is for very short time period and these temporary impacts can be mitigated by implementing the mitigation measured devised in this chapter as well as in the EMP (Chapter-7).
+In addition, the ESMP, Indus Dolphin Management Plan and impacts specific ECoPs framed for the Guddu Barrage Rehabilitation project is also in place which recommend the principles of responsible environmental stewardship; Institutional strengthening and capacity of resource agencies, such as WWF, forest and fisheries departments to meet expectations of integrated resource management.
 Consistent involvement and interest of all sectors of local communities/ stakeholders is part of the said ESMP.

-2. In-migration Growth

-After completion of the proposed transmission Project, it is anticipated that the project area (along the corridor of TL) may attract in-migrants to the project area while the TL is commissioned.
+2. In-migration Growth After completion of the proposed transmission Project, it is anticipated that the project area (along the corridor of TL) may attract in-migrants to the project area while the TL is commissioned.
 They may overwhelm the local population, infrastructure, create political tension and adversely influence the local culture and social fabric, services and utilities and may convert the productive agriculture land into settlements, contaminate the water resources and may occupy the legally entitled land and allocated.
 The project is envisaged to only improve the existing infrastructure and the tail user of this TL is in Quetta and some other districts of Balochistan.
 The project will attract workforce only during construction phase when the requirement of workforce is high.
 Over the course of construction period, the ADB Core Labor Standards shall be followed by the NTDC and Contractor.
 There are no indigenous people in the area and all the people along the TL corridor are belonging to Baloch ethnic group and the risk of political tension or adverse influence on local culture and social fabric is not anticipated in the project area.

-Shared Infrastructures

-Development of extra access routes and disturbance of the standing crops as well as agriculture land.
-Proposed project developers (NTDC and on other part if any) should agree between them where possible, to share infrastructure (viz. access roads and transportation routes inside their project areas) to reduce the potential disturbance caused by installing several similar infrastructure in close proximity to each other.
+Shared Infrastructures Development of extra access routes and disturbance of the standing crops as well as agriculture land.
+Proposed project developers ( NTDC and on other part if any ) should agree between them where possible, to share infrastructure (viz. access roads and transportation routes inside their project areas) to reduce the potential disturbance caused by installing several similar infrastructure in close proximity to each other.

-8. ENVIRONMENT MANAGEMENT PLAN
+8 Environment Management Plan